soumyadip1997/qepsilon/README.md

 gdtts - https://zenodo.org/record/7694318/files/GDT_TS.zip?download=1

-# Dividing the data for training,validation and testing
+# Creating Train,Validation and Test Set

 ### To do it from scratch: